detect-copy-paste/detect-copy-paste/README.md

 and imports, etc.

 And copy-pasted code is but one type of code duplication.
-Common boilerplate and repeated logic can be identified as well using jsinspect, since it doesn't operate directly on tokens - it uses the ASTs of the parsed code.
+Common boilerplate and repeated logic can be identified as well using detect-copy-paste, since it doesn't operate directly on tokens - it uses the ASTs of the parsed code.

 You have the freedom to specify a threshold determining the smallest subset of